speckleworks/SpeckleRevitReboot/readme.md

 If you have installed speckle before, you can get away without building SpeckleCoreGeometry by just copy pasting it from the `%localappdata%/SpeckleKits` folder in the `%localappdata%/SpeckleKitsDebug` folder.

-**Step 3:** Start a development server for the [ui app](https://github.com/speckleworks/SpeckleUi).
+**Step 3:** Start a development server for the [ui app](https://github.com/speckleworks/SpeckleUiApp).

 If it's the first time you're doing this, this means running first `npm install` and then `npm run serve` (obviously, you will need node and npm installed first, as well as python).
-If things workded out fine, you'll be able to see something in your browser at `localhost:8000`.
+If things worked out fine, you'll be able to see something in your browser at `localhost:8000`.

 **Step 4:** Start debugging!
 This should launch Revit 2019 after a successful build.
 If you see the speckle plugin and its folder in `C:\Users\[your name]\AppData\Roaming\Autodesk\Revit\Addins\2019` you've probably nailed it.